Do I need recent labs or a primary-care referral?

 Lab Work Requirements

-While we do not require that you have recent labs before scheduling an initial consultation, we will order lab work as part of your evaluation process.
-These labs are essential for several reasons: they help us establish a baseline for your health status, screen for any contraindications to GLP-1 or dual-agonist medications, and ensure that we can safely prescribe these medications for you.
+Most independent providers do not require recent labs before scheduling an initial consultation, but they will order lab work as part of the evaluation.
+These labs are essential for several reasons: they help establish a baseline for health status, screen for contraindications to GLP-1 or dual-agonist medications, and support safe prescribing.

-The specific labs we order may include comprehensive metabolic panels (assessing kidney and liver function), fasting glucose or hemoglobin A1c (evaluating blood sugar control), and thyroid function tests.
-Depending on your individual health history and risk factors, your provider may order additional labs.
+The specific labs a provider orders may include comprehensive metabolic panels (assessing kidney and liver function), fasting glucose or hemoglobin A1c (evaluating blood sugar control), and thyroid function tests.
+Depending on individual health history and risk factors, a provider may order additional labs.

 If You Already Have Recent Labs

-If you’ve had lab work done in the past 3-6 months, bring those results with you to your consultation.
-This can help expedite your evaluation, as your provider can review your existing data rather than ordering entirely new labs.
-However, if your existing labs are older than six months or incomplete, we’ll typically order fresh labs to ensure accuracy and completeness.
+If you’ve had lab work done in the past 3-6 months, bring those results to the consultation.
+This can expedite the evaluation, as a provider can review existing data rather than ordering entirely new labs.
+If existing labs are older than six months or incomplete, a provider will typically order fresh labs to ensure accuracy and completeness.

 Common labs you might already have from a primary care visit include CBC (complete blood count), comprehensive metabolic panel, lipid panel, and glucose levels.
-These are exactly the types of labs we need, so sharing them can save you time and potentially reduce costs.
+These are exactly the types of labs a provider typically needs, so sharing them can save time and potentially reduce costs.

 Primary Care Referral: Not Required, But Helpful

-You do not need a referral from a primary care physician to access our weight loss program.
-Our telehealth platform allows you to schedule directly with our licensed providers, and we can conduct a full evaluation and prescribe GLP-1 and dual-agonist medications without a referral.
-This is one of the advantages of our direct-access telehealth model—you can begin treatment when you’re ready.
+You generally do not need a referral from a primary care physician to begin GLP-1 or dual-agonist treatment with an independent provider.
+Many independent providers let you schedule directly and can conduct a full evaluation and prescribe without a referral.
+This is one of the advantages of a direct-access telehealth model—you can begin treatment when you’re ready.

-That said, if you have an existing relationship with a primary care provider, we recommend keeping them informed about your weight loss program.
-This ensures continuity of care and allows your primary physician to monitor how our weight loss medications interact with any other conditions or medications you’re managing.
-Many patients find that sharing information between our clinic and their primary care provider leads to better overall health management.
+That said, if you have an existing relationship with a primary care provider, it’s wise to keep them informed about your weight loss treatment.
+This supports continuity of care and lets your primary physician monitor how these medications interact with any other conditions or medications you’re managing.
+Sharing information between your weight loss provider and primary care provider often leads to better overall health management.

 What You Should Bring to Your Consultation